 Some cosigners agree to cosign a loan because they assume they can be removed from the loan at a later date.
 Unfortunately, that’s not always the case.
 Some lenders will allow a cosigner to be released from the loan if the borrower meets certain criteria, such as making a certain number of on-time payments or refinancing the loan into their name.
 But other lenders refuse to release cosigners from the loan, no matter what; the cosigner is responsible for the loan until you pay it off in full.

 If you’re an international student and don’t have access to a cosigner — or don’t want to burden relatives with that responsibility — you may be wondering how to get a loan on your own.
-While private student loan lenders typically require international students to apply with a cosigner, there are some exceptions and it is possible, depending on your circumstances, to get an international student loan that doesn’t require a cosigner.
+While private student loan lenders typically require international students to apply with a cosigner, there are some exceptions, and it is possible, depending on your circumstances, to get an international student loan without a cosigner.

-MPOWER is a leader in no-cosigner loans for international students.
+MPOWER is a leader in no-cosigner international student loans.
 To qualify for a loan without a cosigner through MPOWER, you must be an undergraduate or graduate student within two years of graduating or about to begin a one-year or two-year program at a qualifying school.
-You can borrow money to cover 100% of your education expenses, up to a lifetime limit of US$100,000, and have ten years after your graduation to repay the loan in full.
+You can borrow money to cover your education expenses, up to a lifetime limit of US$100,000, and have ten years after your graduation to repay the loan in full.

 DISCLAIMER – Subject to credit approval, loans are made by Bank of Lake Mills or MPOWER Financing, PBC.
 Bank of Lake Mills does not have an ownership interest in MPOWER Financing.
 Neither MPOWER Financing nor Bank of Lake Mills is affiliated with the school you attended or are attending.
 Bank of Lake Mills is Member FDIC.
 None of the information contained in this website constitutes a recommendation, solicitation or offer by MPOWER Financing or its affiliates to buy or sell any securities or other financial instruments or other assets or provide any investment advice or service.